 Building on your previous study, the Graduate Diploma in Counselling will help you develop a comprehensive understanding of foundational theories in counselling.
 The many specialisation subjects available will help you more effectively customise the delivery of your counselling, depending on situations and contexts.

 For more than 30 years, Tabor has been teaching students to listen.
 And we’ve been teaching them in real-life environments.
 The Masters of Counselling Practice places a significant emphasis on supervised practice in clinical situations where students of the program engage in delivering practical one-on-one counselling.

-Pathway options can be discussed with the course advisor at enrollment.
+Pathway options can be discussed with the Head of Program at enrollment.